dweedon/angular-promises-hogwarts-tdd-kata/README.md

 ### 1.3\.
 Refactor
 Looks good to me, what do you think? **No repeating code, but that sure is a lot of test code for such a small implementation detail.**

 Yes, it is, and you might be fine with expecting component binding to just work, but this is a TDD Kata, no new code without tests.

-If we were using a module loader we could just bring in the component object and assert that the bindings are what we expect them to be, rather than how we are doing it here, which tests the effects of the binding.
+_If we were using a module loader, (we actually are, but the code is all written as if we weren't) we could just bring in the component object and assert that the bindings are what we expect them to be...__

 So are we finished with the story? **No, Professor Longbottom.
 Before calling a story done, it must be tested and deployed.**